UtrechtUniversity/Workshop-IRAS/docs/Parallel_programming_R.md

 How `reduceResults` works is best explained with an example from arithmetic.
 If the list/vector is v <- c(1, 2, 3, 4, 5) and the function is `+` (add two numbers) then reduce( x = v, fun= '+') is (1 + (2 + (3 + (4 + 5)))).
 Or in other words, the reduced result is the result of function `fun` with as first argument the first element of the list/vector and as second argument the reduced result of the rest of the list/vector.
 This is an example of Recursive Programming and it, probably, seems sheer magic at the beginning.
 But it becomes a powerful tool once you get the hang of it.

 There is a batch script `./batch/bt_batch.sh` that runs the `./R/digits_svm_bt.R` script on a node.
-Edit the email address in the batch script and submits it.
+Edit the email address in the batch script and submit it.

 ```
 sbatch --reservation=iraspd ./batch/batch_bt.sh